Norway oil drillers may strike Sunday, no output impact

 If the strike is legal, negotiations will go to the state mediators where the unions and the oil industry have until midnight Saturday to agree before a move to strike.

-In July, a strike among Norway’s oil production workers lasted 16 days and stopped 13 percent of Norway’s oil production, only to be forcibly stopped by the government to protect Norway’s reputation as a stable exporter.
-(Reporting by Vegard Botterli, editing by William Hardy)
+In July, a strike among Norways oil production workers lasted 16 days and stopped 13 percent of Norways oil production, only to be forcibly stopped by the government to protect Norways reputation as a stable exporter.